Simple group: Infinite simple groups

 It is much more difficult to construct finitely generated infinite simple groups.
 The first existence result is non-explicit; it is due to Graham Higman and consists of simple quotients of the Higman group.
 Explicit examples, which turn out to be finitely presented, include the infinite Thompson groups $T$ and $V$.
 Finitely presented torsion-free infinite simple groups were constructed by Burger and Mozes.

 Classification

 There is as yet no known classification for general (infinite) simple groups, and no such classification is expected.
+One reason for this is the existence of continuum-many Tarski monster groups for every sufficiently-large prime characteristic, each simple and having only the cyclic group of that characteristic as its subgroups.

 Finite simple groups

 The finite simple groups are important because in a certain sense they are the "basic building blocks" of all finite groups, somewhat similar to the way prime numbers are the basic building blocks of the integers.
 This is expressed by the Jordan–Hölder theorem which states that any two composition series of a given group have the same length and the same factors, up to permutation and isomorphism.
 In a huge collaborative effort, the classification of finite simple groups was declared accomplished in 1983 by Daniel Gorenstein, though some problems surfaced (specifically in the classification of quasithin groups, which were plugged in 2004).

 Briefly, finite simple groups are classified as lying in one of 18 families, or being one of 26 exceptions: